 An opening side door is a terrific and useful addition to this helm station.
 It adds excellent ventilation to the salon when running and cross-ventilation at anchor or the dock as well, thanks to the slide-open window section opposite.
 The door also helps when tying up the boat single-handed, a handy feature for a cruising couple, or even a solo cruiser.

 The salon entry is a two-piece sliding door in the glass aft bulkhead that opens to be up to 3’7” (1.09 m) wide.
-Headroom inside is 6’5” (1.96 m) and a 22” (56 cm) walkway between the starboard galley counter and the port bench seat allows for easy entry.
+The headroom inside is 6’5” (1.96 m) and a 22” (56 cm) walkway between the starboard galley counter and the port bench seat allows for easy entry.

-The galley is to starboard with a tempered-glass fold-up counter top that opens to reveal a single basin sink and two-burner propane stove.
-Below the counter is a soft-close drawer with additional stowage underneath, and a refrigerator.
+The galley is to starboard with a tempered-glass fold-up countertop that opens to reveal a single basin sink and two-burner propane stove.
+Below the counter is a soft-close drawer with additional storage underneath, and a refrigerator.
 The stove is served by a locker for the propane tank in the cockpit, located beneath the step to the starboard side deck.

 The hardtop extends aft from the aft bulkhead and includes lighting.
 An optional Bimini can be added to the trailing edge.